 A very way to entertain the kids is with a pair of binoculars.
 There are so many different things that you can do using them.
 For example, a fun game that my wife likes to play with our son is I, Spy.
 They each use a pair of binoculars and look around for different objects for the other one to find.
 It keeps them occupied for a very long time.
 My son also likes to use the binoculars and help me navigate where we are going to go next.
 While we are heading in that direction, it’s also his job to make sure there are no pirates up ahead.

 Amazon has the same set of Binoculars for super cheap and they get great reviews.
 I bought some myself and was surprised that they’re pretty good for that price.

 #9.
 Bring Some Movies

 A nice way to calm your kids down and keep them seated in a shady spot for an hour or two is by putting a movie on for them to watch.
 I don’t know about you, but I don’t want to bring my $500 iPad out on the boat where it could either get lost, stolen or broke.
 For that reason, I bought a cheap 10.5″ portable DVD player.
 It not only comes in handy on the boat but in the car on those long road trips to and from the lake.
-At the time of this writing, the same DVD player I bought is on Amazon for $70.
-Click here to see the current price.
+Click here to see the current price on Amazon.